EliasRademacher/compiler-java/README.md

 # compiler
-This is the compiler project for CS480 at Oregon State University
+This is the compiler project for Elias Rademacher and Markus Woltjer for CS480 at Oregon State University.